username36497/MyFirst-App/README.md

 # MyFirst-App
-This  my first app using java Script
+This  my Awesome app using java Script

+This line has been added by shaphan